surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 5.5.3-dev.1 =
+= 5.5.3 =

-(TBD) Removed the "Use HTTPS for Video API Requests" option (HTTPS is now used for every API request).
+(2019/08/13) Removed the "Use HTTPS for Video API Requests" option (HTTPS is now used for every API request).

 = 5.5.2.1 =